-- 27.5 A. There shall be no General Increases, Transitional Wage Increases, Merit Increases, or Tiered Merit Increases after the expiration of this Agreement, unless and until there is a new Agreement in effect providing for such increases. - B. Any increases in pay shall not exceed the maximum of the Lieutenant pay range, as provided in Attachment A.
+- 27.3 A. There shall be no General Increases or Merit Increases after the expiration of this Agreement, unless and until there is a new Agreement in effect providing for such increases. - B. Any increases in pay shall not exceed the maximum of the Lieutenant pay range.

-27.6 A. Promotion
+27.4 A. Promotion